kylevoyto/rosalind-python/README.md

 The person who writes unit tests for a problem cannot be the same as the person who codes the solution to the problem.
 Further, the unit tests must be written first!
 We are practicing [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development).

 Check the issues for the current work that needs done!
 Pick an issue, code the solution on your account, and open a pull request to merge the solution back into this repo.
 For first timers, these tasks are not easy, but they are really valuable to figure out.
-GitHub/other projects probably has some good documentation on the steps necessary to do these tasks (TODO: find good docs on this).
+[Here is a GitGub guide on forking and opening a pull request.](https://guides.github.com/activities/forking/)

 ## Organization